 We limit ourselves to the log hourly wage structure as opposed to income or total earnings because variations in hourly wage rates explain the largest part of the level of gross earnings inequality among all workers in most countries (55-63% on average, OECD 2011).
 This means that self-employed and employers are excluded as well as capital, land and entrepreneurial income.
 We also limit our sample to male waged workers in the age group 15-64 because of relatively low female labor market participation.
 This results in a sample of 3617, 5911 and 8266 for the years 1998, 2006 and 2012 respectively.
 A waged worker has worked for monetary or in-kind in compensation for at least one hour in the reference week of the survey.
-S/he will be considered formal if s/he has both a contract and social insurance.
+S/he will be considered

+&lt;sup>16 Central Agency for Public Mobilization and Statistics formal if s/he has both a contract and social insurance.
 If s/he does not have either or both s/he will be considered informal.